DevonJames/oip-arweave-indexer/docs/OIP_GUN_INTEGRATION_COMPREHENSIVE_GUIDE.md

 3. Fetches record data from GUN network
 4. Validates OIP record structure
 5. Converts format: JSON strings → arrays
+6. Stores record to local GUN (enables further propagation)
-6. Indexes in local Elasticsearch
+7. Indexes record in local Elasticsearch (enables queries)
+8. Registers record in local registry (enables discovery by other nodes)
-7. Updates sync metrics and health status
+9. Updates sync metrics and health status
 ```

+**CRITICAL: Multi-Hop Sync Support**

+Synced records are treated identically to locally published records:
+- ✅ Stored in local GUN database (not just Elasticsearch)
+- ✅ Registered in local discovery registry
+- ✅ Can be discovered and synced by third-party nodes
+- ✅ Enables full mesh synchronization across all nodes

+Without steps 6 and 8, records would be "dead-end syncs" - they'd appear in queries on the receiving node but couldn't propagate further to other nodes.

 **Record Format Transformations:**